 How many watts does a blender need to crush the ice?

-The best wattage for blending ice is about 1200 watts.
+The optimum wattage for blending ice is about 1200 watts.
 You need a strong motor to make sure that ice is actually crushed instead of just broken into chunks.
-If you are looking for ultra-fine or “snow” type of ice the best blender for ice shaving would have a minimum wattage of 1500.
+If you are looking for ultra-fine or “snow” type of ice the blender should have a minimum wattage of 1500.

 Why is ice added to drinks?